UnderscoreResearch/UnderscoreBackup/README.md

 * **endpointUri** - Endpoint URI.
 Where the root of this destination is located.
 * **principal** - Username or access key for destination.
 * **credential** - Credential for principal.
+* **maxRetention** - Refresh any data stored at destination that is older than this retention.
+Only applies to block data, not other backup metadata.
+  * **unit** - Unit of timestamp (FOREVER, IMMEDIATE, SECONDS, MINUTES, HOURS, DAYS, WEEKS, MONTHS or YEARS).
+  * **duration** - How many of units for the timespan.
 * **properties** - Specific properties for destination type.
 Notably the `region` for S3 buckets must be specified here if not us-east-1.
 * **limits** - Upload and download limits rate limits for destination.
     * **maximumUploadBytesPerSecond** - Maximum bytes per second for uploading data to this destination.